andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 END $$;
 ```

+By using the function above, we were able to find a small window to perform the `alter table` after a burst of a couple of dozen retries.

 ## Actively cancelling lock-holding queries
-In cases where queries are holding the lock we need, we may need to actively monitor and cancel these queries to create a window.
+In cases where even that doesn't work, and we don't want downtime, we may be left with needing to actively monitor and cancel queries holding the lock.

 Thanks to Ants Aasma from the community PostgreSQL Slack for this idea.